-4.11.1 Written and financial reports during the implementation of the project
+4.11.1 Written and financial reports during the implementation of the intervention

-• Written and financial reports based on PMU's templates shall, unless otherwise agreed in the Letter of Confirmation, be sent to

-- PMU in accordance with the regularity specified in the project agreement.
+- Written and financial reports based on PMU's templates shall, unless otherwise agreed with PMU, be sent to PMU in accordance with the regularity specified in the intervention agreement.
 The reports shall be signed, scanned and sent by e-mail to PMU no later than six weeks after the end of the reported period.
-PMU and the Swedish partner shall also be informed if no activities have been undertaken or if the report is delayed.
-The local partner shall also explain the reasons for such a delay. - Note that financial reports submitted and approved by PMU are registered in PMU's financial system and cannot be altered later.
-Therefore, if the local partner notices errors in financial reports already approved by PMU, the relevant adjustments shall be made in the upcoming financial report and explained appropriately. - Signed and scanned copies of the annual financial report, annual bank account statement, audit report and annex 2.16.1 shall be received by PMU by the 15th of April of the following year.
+PMU shall also be informed if no activities have been undertaken or if the report is delayed.
+The cooperating partner shall also explain the reasons for such a delay. - Note that financial reports submitted and approved by PMU are registered in PMU's financial system and cannot be altered later.
+Therefore, if the cooperating partner notices errors in financial reports already approved by PMU, the relevant adjustments shall be made in the upcoming financial report and explained appropriately. - Signed and scanned copies of the annual financial report, annual bank account statement, audit report and annex 2.16.1 shall be received by PMU on the date stated in the intervention agreement.
 The signed annual financial reports (financial report as per 31st of December and annex 2.16.1) are to be scanned, together with the audit report, and sent via e-mail to PMU.
 After this, the originals are to be sent by post to PMU.
 It is important to ensure that all reports have been verified before they are sent.
-If a report is late, the local partner shall inform PMU and give a reason for the delay. - Note that the annual financial report shall also be verified and signed by a qualified auditor approved by PMU, and by the authorised person/persons according to the project agreement. - Copies of the reports should also be sent to the Swedish partner.
+If a report is late, the cooperating partner shall inform PMU and give a reason for the delay. - Note that the financial report shall be signed by the auditor (required on year-end reports only), by the financial manager or accountant and by the authorised person according to the intervention agreement. - Copies of the reports should also be sent to the Swedish partner.